 Of course, if possible try to stay out of extreme temperatures with your watch.
 The inside mechanism that allows your watch to function correctly can be damaged if exposed to extreme heat or cold.
 Sure, there are pictures out there of guys at the top of mountains wearing their Rolex.
 If you are not concerned about potentially costly repairs to your watch than this is totally fine.
 Just keep in mind that you will potentially have to bring your watch in for major repairs if exposed to extreme heat or cold.

 Taking good care of your watch will ensure that you have it for years to come!
 Mechanical watches need extra care and should be wound daily.
 If you’re a big watch fan, it shouldn’t be a problem wearing your mechanical watch every day.

-The biggest risk that you impose on your mechanical watch is that you can over wind it and damage the inner springs.
+The biggest risk that you impose on your mechanical watch is that you can overwind it and damage the inner springs.
 The moment that you start to feel resistance while winding, stop.
-You can always wind the watch again later but you cannot reverse damage that is caused from over winding – aside from an expensive trip to the jewelry store.
+You can always wind the watch again later but you cannot reverse the damage caused by over-winding – aside from an expensive trip to the jewellery store.

 If you enjoyed reading this article, be sure to have a look at Tools You Should Have for a Watch Repair Kit.